marcoreni/docs-publisher-action/README.md

 ### `strategy`

 The strategy to use to fetch the version.
-Currently, `tag` and `monorepo-tag` are supported.
+Currently, `tag` and `lerna` are supported.

 **Defaults to**: `tag`